Upgrade your browser to improve your experience. See recommended browsers

 1. An income tax charitable deduction for the fair market value1 on the date of contribution.

-Donate LLC or limited partnership interests using a donor-advised fund such as the Giving Account at Fidelity Charitable and you’ll see even more advantages:
+Donate LLC or limited partnership interests into a donor-advised fund such as the Giving Account at Fidelity Charitable and you may see even more advantages:

 1Fair market value, as determined by a qualified independent appraisal.